LoyolaChicagoBooks/introcs-csharp/rst/lab-nested-loops.rst

 #.
 Modify the function to return a ``long``.
     Then what is the largest value of ``n`` for which the function works?

-    *Remember the values from this part and the last part to tell the TA's checking out your work.*
+    *Remember the values from this part and the previous part* *to tell the TA's checking out your work.*

-    .. index:: loop; nested
+    .. index:: PrintRectangle
-       PrintRectangle

 #.
 Complete the method